Rubes78/RsyncWebUI/README.md

 - Dockerized deployment completed
 - Feature-rich, simple UI
 - Configurable persistent storage for settings and history
+- Automated scheduling for one-time and recurring sync jobs
 - Open to contributions!

+## 📅 Scheduling Sync Jobs
+RsyncWebUI now supports scheduling sync jobs to run automatically at specified times:

+### Types of Schedules
+- **One-time**: Run a sync job once at a specific date and time
+- **Recurring**: Set up jobs to run on a regular schedule:
+  - **Hourly**: Every X hours
+  - **Daily**: Every X days at a specific time
+  - **Weekly**: On selected days of the week at a specific time
+  - **Monthly**: On a specific day of the month at a specific time

+### Managing Scheduled Jobs
+1. Click on "Schedule Rsync Jobs" from the main page
+2. Configure your source and destination paths
+3. Set your rsync options
+4. Choose your schedule type and configure the timing
+5. Click "Schedule Sync" to create the job
+6. View, edit, or delete your scheduled jobs from the table

 ---